algolia/algoliasearch-client-node/README.md

 To setup your project, follow these steps:

  1. Download `algoliasearch-node.js` script
- 2. Install dependencies `underscore` and optionnaly `agentkeepalive` to enable keep alive on HTTPS sessions (Avoid to redo the SSL negotiation at each request).
+ 2. Install `underscore` dependency and optionnaly `agentkeepalive` to enable keep alive on HTTPS sessions (Avoid SSL renegociation for each API call).
  3. Initialize the client with your ApplicationID, API-Key and list of hostnames (you can find all of them on your Algolia account)

 ```javascript